pub struct ThingBuf<T, R = DefaultRecycle> { /* private fields */ }alloc only.Expand description

 §Panics

-represents the highest power of two that can be expressed by a usize
+represents the highest power of two that can be expressed by a usize, excluding the most

 significant bit.